 Minimum Personal Requirements

-- Active and ongoing management of the day-to-day business operations;
+- hold active and ongoing management of the day-to-day business operations;

-- Demonstrated residence in B.C. within 100 kilometres of the business;
+- demonstrate residence in B.C. within 100 kilometres of the business;

-- The applicant must demonstrate B.C. residence for at least 75 percent of the time while on a work permit
+- Residence in B.C. must be held for at least 75 percent of the time while on a work permit.

-- Be or have been in Canada illegally
+- must not be or have been in Canada illegally;

-- Have an unresolved refugee claim in Canada
+- must not have an unresolved refugee claim in Canada; and

-- Be under a removal order in Canada
+- must not be under a removal order in or outside of Canada.

-- Personal net worth of at least $600,000 (including cash, assets in bank accounts, fixed deposits, real properties, investments, etc) under the candidate's name and/or candidate's spouse's name.
+- have a personal net worth of at least $600,000 (including cash, assets in bank accounts, fixed deposits, real properties, investments, etc) under the his or her name or spouse or common-law partner's name.
 The net worth must be legally obtained and verifiable;

-- A minimum of two years of post-secondary education or experience as an active business owner-manager with 100 percent ownership of the business for at least three of the past five years;
+- have a post-secondary credential or experience as an active business owner-manager with 100 percent ownership of the business for at least three of the past five years;

-- The 100 percent ownership may be shared between the applicant, the applicant's spouse, and any dependent children.
+- The 100 percent ownership may be shared between the applicant, the applicant's spouse or common-law partner, and any dependent children.

-- Work experience — the candidate must demonstrate that he or she has sufficient knowledge and experience to successfully establish his or her business in B.C.
+- have business and/or work experience — the candidate must demonstrate that he or she has sufficient knowledge and experience to successfully establish his or her business in B.C.
 The candidate must have a minimum of: